abdelrhmanghreeb/reviews_tone_api/README.md

-# movies_indexer
+# Movie Reviews Analyzer and Indexer
-A basic elastic search API that uses IBM Watson's tone analyzer to index movie reviews
+A fully working Flask API that uses IBM Watson's tone analyzer to index movie reviews to a Elastic Search.

 ## API Documentation
 ### 1. POST-GET '/avg_tone'